Menu

 VOLUNTEER LAKE MONITORING PROTOCOL FOR SPIDER CHAIN OF LAKES

-Our lake monitors and residents are our eyes on and in the water!
-If you see any vegetation or aquatic creatures which appear 'unusual', please let us know by clicking here for SCLA's RAPID RESPONSE PLAN and giving us a call!
+SCLA lake monitors and residents are our eyes on and in the water.
+If you see ANY vegetation or aquatic creatures that appear 'unusual', please let us know by clicking here for SCLA's RAPID RESPONSE PLAN and contacting SCLA AIS & Water Quality Committee Dave Mickelson (715) 828-1878 or davemickelson51@gmail.com or Sawyer County AIS Coordinator (715-638-3266)

 Pick a calm, sunny day for optimal underwater viewing.
 Mornings are usually an ideal time

-Slowly boat in areas in your monitoring section where water depths are 3-12 feet or wherever plants are growing.
+Slowly paddle or row in areas in your monitoring section where water depths are 3-12 feet or wherever plants are growing.
 This may include areas out in the lake and not just near the shoreline.
 Multiple trips may need to be taken in each section.

 Use POLARIZED SUNGLASSES to see plants growing underwater